Harvey J. Graff: History of cities and urban history

-Graff has played a significant role in the evolution of urban history, particularly within the broader frameworks of social, cultural, comparative, and interdisciplinary historiography.
+Graff has played a role in the evolution of urban history, particularly within the broader frameworks of social, cultural, comparative, and interdisciplinary historiography.

-Emerging from the intellectual ferment of the “new histories” of the 1960s and 1970s including the new social history, quantitative history, and historical demography.
-Graff's urban scholarship reflects a long-standing commitment to studying cities as dynamic sites of social structure, inequality, identity, and historical memory.
+Graff's urban scholarship reflects a commitment to studying cities as dynamic sites of social structure, inequality, identity, and historical memory.

 His early urban work includes Dallas, Texas: A Guide to the Sources of Its Social History (1981), co-authored with doctoral students Alan Baron and Charles Barton, which was among the first efforts to document the social historical record of a modern American city using interdisciplinary research methods.

 Graff’s most well-known urban study is The Dallas Myth: The Making and Unmaking of an American City (University of Minnesota Press, 2008).
 A critical and innovative history, the book challenges boosterist narratives and popular myths about Dallas, revealing the constructed nature of civic identity and historical memory.
 It is also a reflective experiment in urban historiography, combining empirical research with first-person commentary, placing Graff both as historian and urban subject.

 In such book as Looking Backward and Looking Forward: Perspectives on Social Science History (co-edited with Leslie Page Moch and Philip McMichael, 2005), and in Undisciplining Knowledge: Interdisciplinarity in the Twentieth Century (2015), Graff situates urban history within a larger story of disciplinary transformation, arguing for historically informed, cross-disciplinary research to understand the complexities of urban life.

 History of Interdisciplinarity, history of knowledge

 Harvey J. Graff is widely recognized for his pioneering scholarship on interdisciplinarity and the intellectual history of academic knowledge.

 His 2015 book, Undisciplining Knowledge: Interdisciplinarity in the Twentieth Century (Johns Hopkins University Press), is a landmark work that offers the first sustained, comparative, and critical history of interdisciplinary initiatives within the modern university.

-In it, Graff explores the shifting boundaries of academic disciplines, examining both the ambitions and the institutional resistance surrounding interdisciplinary collaboration.
-Drawing on a wide range of fields—including genetic biology, sociology, cognitive science, operations research, literacy studies, and cultural studies—Graff documents how the university has both embraced and resisted the promise of interdisciplinary knowledge.
-In Undisciplining Knowledge, Graff presents interdisciplinarity not merely as an intellectual endeavor but as a contested terrain shaped by institutional structures, academic cultures, and shifting definitions of knowledge.